jianminchen/Leetcode_Julia/Practice history/2020 July to August Facebook onsite/ReadMe.md

 July 24, 2020<br>
 [Here](https://github.com/jianminchen/Leetcode_Julia/tree/master/Practice%20history/2020%20June%20to%20July%20Facebook%20phone%20screen) is the github page to document my progress on Facebook phone screen. <br>

 I have to push myself to work on more challenge task to prepare onsite interview from Facebook in three weeks.
+[Here](http://juliachencoding.blogspot.com/search/label/2020%20Facebook%20onsite) is the link from my blog with tage: 2020 Facebook onsite. <br>

 July 27, 2020<br>
 Read dummy for scalability.
 [Here](https://www.lecloud.net/post/9699762917/scalability-for-dummies-part-4-asynchronism) is the article.<br>